Inginex/golangTraining/00_Hands-on-exercises/README.md

 # List of exercises to practice in GO
 ## Exercises - Level 1
 ###### Hands-on exercise #1
-1. Using the short declaration operator, ASSIGN these VALUES to VARIABLES with the IDENTIFIERS “x” and “y” and “z”
+1. Using the short declaration operator, ASSIGN these VALUES to VARIABLES with the IDENTIFIERS ï¿½xï¿½ and ï¿½yï¿½ and ï¿½zï¿½
 a.
 42
-b.
-“James Bond”
+b. ï¿½James Bondï¿½
 c. true
 2. Now print the values stored in those variables using
 a. a single print statement